jradavenport/jradavenport.github.io/projects.md

 	- Can we improve constraint on eclipsing binary population statistics (e.g. period distribution) based on results of our forward modeling?
 	- a few more details are in [this blog post](http://astro.ifweassume.com//2015/11/15/binaries-in-clusters/)
 	- Kepler/K2 data for M67 is [now available](http://adsabs.harvard.edu/abs/2016MNRAS.459.1060G)
-- **Variability studies of the *Kepler* Full Frame Images**
-	- working on getting funding for this idea
-	- a few details from the AAS 227 Hack Day [are here](http://astro.ifweassume.com//2015/12/04/hackidea2016/)
-	- a work-in-progress GitHub repo is [here](https://github.com/jradavenport/FFIorBUST)
 - **Validating a weird short period Eclipsing Binary**
 	- I've got an object with data, and I think I know what it is, but need to analyze the data
 	- would help to generate a full eclipsing binary model of the system using PHOEBE or similar